xurxodiz/sorin/README.md

 Sorin is a bunch of scripts bundled together that download tweets, parse them into a JSON dictionary, produce random tweets out of it following Markov chain conventions, and then tweet them.

+It as been expanded to work with lyrics and prose text too, after some cooking.

 You can see it at work on [@MarkovUnchained](http://twitter.com/MarkovUnchained).